nitishmital/distributed_matrix_computation/distributed_storage/readme.md

 ('initial evaluation points are linearly independent - ', True) ('The chosen packets after the first repair round are linearly independent: ', True) Performing 30 repair rounds of random failures and randomly chosen helper nodes..
-Randomly checking the dimension of various k1-subspaces..
+Randomly checking the dimension of various k-subspaces..
-('average dimension of 50 k1-subspaces: ', 87.78)
+('average dimension of 50 k-subspaces: ', 87.78)
-('minimum dimension of k1-subspace: ', 76.0)
+('minimum dimension of k-subspace: ', 76.0)
 ('Optimal desired dimension: ', 76)
 ```